horst-n/PageTreeAddNewChildsReverse/README.md

 Download the module into your site/modules/ directory and install it.
 In the config page you find a single textarea field.
 Here you can enter the templatename or page-ID of the parent which children should get reverse added, - optionaly followed by a colon and the child-templatename if you need a more precise selector.
-You can add as many parents as you like, but only one on each line and in this format: TEMPLATE or PAGEID[,CHILDTEMPLATE].
+You can add as many parents as you like, but only one on each line and in this format:
+TEMPLATE-NAME or PAGE-ID[,CHILDTEMPLATE-NAME].

 A few examples:
 ```